alfrepo/blog/content/docs/notes/article00006.md

 ### Who is affected

-*Which teams, verticals, layers, ... are affected?*
+*Which teams, services, layers, ... are affected?*

 ### Considered scenarios